The Masters in Osteopathy (M.Ost)

-The M.Ost is issued as a validated degree of the Plymouth University.
-Graduates will usually also graduate with BCOM's highly respected and historically significant stand-alone awards, Diploma in Osteopathy and Diploma in Naturopathy.
+Successful students graduate from BCOM with a validated degree from Plymouth University and BCOM’s highly respected and historically significant stand alone awards, Diploma in Osteopathy and Diploma in Naturopathy.

 Anatomy: Osteology & Arthrology